rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 Add the task to a build or release

 #### Required Parameters
-- Repo - The repo URL to update e.g **dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki** (see 'Azure DevOps WIKIs' section below for details on how to find this URL)
+- Repo - The repo URL to update e.g in the form **dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki** (see the URL section below)
 - Filename - The file (page to save/update), must end in .md else it will not appear on the WIKI e.g. page.md
 - DataIsFile - If true will upload a file, if false the upload is the content provided
 - Contents - If DataIsFile is false, this text to save in the file, can be the output from another task passed as pipeline variable